HenrikSamuelsson/c-coding-standard/new-version/rule-003/rule-003.md

 # Rule 3

-The size of a char array initialized by a string shall match the size of the string, including the string terminating null character.
+The size of a char array initialized by a string shall match the size of the string including the string terminating null character.

 ## Non-compliant